Course syllabus — AY2024

 Word count:

 This assessment is worth 60% of your final grade, with a draft worth 10% prior to submission of the final version.
-Thesis is on a pass/fail basis for thesis course students.
+Thesis is on a pass/fail basis for thesis course students, meaning that a pass for the thesis means that the full 60% will be awarded for this assessment in the research seminar.
+Essays will be graded on a point basis as per usual assessments.

 Draft thesis/essay: